slaclab/beamtime-calibration-suite/docs/commands.md

 ### A) Getting the latest changes for use at a beamtime
 ```
 git fetch
-//if beamtime is across multiple days, use 1st day's date
+# if beamtime is across multiple days, use 1st day's date
 git switch beamtime_<month>_<day>_<year>
 ```